ksom10/215-repo/README.md

 ## This is the home folder for all my projects

-This is the link for homework 4 https://ksom10.github.io/215-repo/travelfy-hero/
+This is the link for my final https://ksom10.github.io/215-repo/travelfy-hero/